Yuba County Five: Discovery of the car

-Evidence found inside the car suggested the men had been in it between the time when they were last seen and when it was abandoned.
-The empty wrappers and containers from the food and drinks they had purchased from the store in Chico were present, along with programs from the basketball game they had attended and a neatly folded road map of California.
-However, the discovery of the car raised more questions than it answered.
+Evidence inside the car suggested the men were in it between the time they were last seen and when it was abandoned.
+Empty wrappers and containers from the food and drinks they purchased from the store in Chico were present, along with programs from the basketball game they attended and a neatly folded road map of California.

-One question was its location, 70 mi from Chico, far off any direct route to Yuba City or Marysville.
-None of the men's families could speculate as to why they might have driven up a long and winding dirt road (Note: It has since been paved.) on a winter night deep into a high-elevation remote forest, without any extra clothing.
+The car's location, 70 mi from Chico, was far from any direct route to Yuba City or Marysville.
+None of the men's families could speculate as to why they would drive up a long and winding dirt road (Note: It has since been paved.) on a winter night deep into a high-elevation remote forest, without extra clothing.
 Madruga's parents said he did not like cold weather and had never even been up into the mountains.
 Sterling's father had once taken his son to the area near where the car was found for a fishing weekend, but the younger man had not enjoyed it and remained at home when his father took later trips there.

-Police were puzzled why the car had been abandoned.
-The road was at 4400 ft in elevation, about where the snow line was at that time of year, a short distance from where the road was closed for the winter.
-The car had become stuck in some snow drifts, and there was evidence that the men had tried to spin the wheels to get out of it; police noted that the snow was not very deep and that five healthy young men should have easily been able to push the car out.
+Police were puzzled by the car's abandonment.
+The road was at 4400 ft in elevation, about the location of the snow line that time of year, a short distance from where the road was closed for the winter.
+The car had become stuck in snow drifts, and there was evidence that the men tried to spin the wheels to get out of it; police noted that the snow was not very deep and that five healthy young men should have easily been able to push the car out.
 The car keys were not present, suggesting at first that the car had been abandoned because it might not have been operating properly, with the intention of returning later with help; when police hot-wired the car, the engine started immediately and the fuel gauge indicated the tank was one-quarter full of gasoline.

-The mystery deepened after police towed the car back to the station for a more thorough examination.
+Police towed the car back to the station for a more thorough examination.
 The Mercury's undercarriage had no dents, gouges or even mud scrapes, not even on its low-hanging muffler, despite having been driven a long distance up a mountain road with many bumps, ruts and potholes.
 Either the driver had been extremely careful or it was someone familiar with the road, a familiarity Madruga was not known to have; his family said that Madruga would not have let someone else drive the car.
 The car was unlocked and had a window rolled down when it was found; Madruga's family indicated it was unlike him to leave the car so unsecured.